-Ald, Machonnell suid the Park Committee had offered to contribute half the cost of the drain amounting to £320, so the cost to the Council would only be £160.
-There was not a subadow of a ubath that the work would have to be done within 12 months, even if the Council had to pay the whole cost.
-It would be had financing to hold the matter over. the Memorial Park Executive were now in the financial pasition when they could set aside £160 to cover the drain, but the money might not always be available.
+Ald, MacDonnell said the Park Committee had offered to contribute half the cost of the drain amounting to £320, so the cost to the Council would only be £160.
+There was not a suprotow of a abanti that the work would have to be done within 12 months, even if the Council had to pay the whole cost.
+It would be bad financing to hold the matter over.
+The Memorial Park Executive WPTP now in the financial pasition when they could set aside £160 to cover the drain, but the money might not always be available.

-Ald.
-Thomas said every Alderman realised the opportunity, but in their present manufal position, could the Finance Committee tell them where the money was to come from.
+Ald, Thomas said every Alderman realised the opportunity, but in their present mancial position, could the Finance Committee tell them where the money was to come from.

 Ald.
-MacDonnell : When the rates some in.
+MacDonnell : When the rates come in.